ieco-lab/scariR/vignettes/000_README_vignettes.txt

-----------_create_suitability_xy_plots_ .Rmd----------
+----------_create_suitability_xy_plots_SLF.Rmd----------

 ## About

+This vignette begins data analysis for our MaxEnt by creating suitability scatter plots for SLF point datasets.

+## Changelog

+v0- initial version

+----------_create_suitability_xy_plots_viticulture.Rmd----------

+## About

-This vignette begins data analysis for the historical versions of our MaxEnt models.
-It creates suitability scatterplots and binary suitability maps
+This vignette begins data analysis for our MaxEnt by creating suitability scatter plots for locations of viticultural regions.

 ## Changelog

 v0- initial version